Substance Abuse (SAB)

 Courses

-This course provides an overview of the core concepts in substance abuse and dependence.
-Topics include the history of drug use/abuse, effects on societal members, treatment of addiction, and preventive measures.
-Upon completion, students should be able to demonstrate knowledge of the etiology of drug abuse, addiction, prevention, and treatment.
+This course provides an overview of the core concepts in addiction and recovery.
+Topics include the history of substance use, effects on society members, treatment of addiction, and preventive measures.
+Upon completion, students should be able to demonstrate knowledge of the origins of substance use, addiction, prevention, treatment, and recovery.

 SAB 120.
 Intake and Assessment.
 3.0 Credits.
 Class-3.0.
 Clinical-0.0.
 Lab-0.0.
 Work-0.0

-This course develops processes for establishment of client rapport, elicitation of client information on which therapeutic activities are based, and stimulation of client introspection.
-Topics include diagnostic criteria, functions of counseling, nonverbal behavior, collaterals and significant others, dual diagnosis, client strengths and weakness, uncooperative clients, and crisis interventions.
-Upon completion, students should be able to establish communication with clients, recognize disorders, obtain information for counseling, and terminate the counseling process.
+This course covers processes for rapport building and procedures used to identify and evaluate individuals' strengths and weaknesses.
+Topics include diagnostic evaluation and placement, effective interviewing and communication techniques, and use of assessment tools.
+Upon completion, students should be able to establish rapport with individuals, recognize disorders, and obtain information for referrals and placement.
 This course is a unique concentration requirement of the Substance Abuse concentration in the Human Services Technology program.

 SAB 135.
 Addictive Process.
 3.0 Credits.
 Class-3.0.
 Clinical-0.0.
 Lab-0.0.
 Work-0.0

-This course explores the physical, emotional, psychological, and cultural aspects of the addictive process.
-Emphasis is placed on addictions to food, sex, alcohol, drugs, work, gambling, and relationships.
+This course covers the physical, emotional, psychological, and cultural aspects of the addictive process.
+Emphasis is placed on disorders related to addictions to alcohol, drugs, food, sex, work, gambling, internet, and relationships.
 Upon completion, students should be able to identify the effects, prevention strategies, and treatment methods associated with addictive disorders.

 SAB 210.
 Addiction & Recovery Counseling.
 3.0 Credits.
 Class-2.0.
 Clinical-0.0.
 Lab-2.0.
 Work-0.0